traumverloren/haute-codeture/haute-codeture.md

 ![inline](mqtt-pubsub-diagram.png)

+^Consists of clients and a broker.
-^MQTT is a publish/subscribe protocol that allows edge-of-network devices to publish to a broker.
-Clients connect to this broker, which then mediates communication between the two devices.
-Each device can subscribe, or register, to particular topics.
-When another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed.
+^Clients connect to the broker, which then mediates communication between the two devices.
+^Each device can subscribe, or register, to particular topics.
+^When another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed.
 ^Space decoupling: Publisher and subscriber do not need to know each other ^Time decoupling: Publisher and subscriber do not need to run at the same time.
 ^Synchronization decoupling: Operations on both components are not halted during publish or receiving